zuspec/zuspec-dataclasses/docs/components.rst

 ##########

 Components provide the structural aspect of a Zuspec model.
-Depending on their application, Zuspec components have close similiarities to SystemVerilog `module` and SystemC `component`.
+Depending on their application, Zuspec components have close similarities to SystemVerilog `module`, SystemC `component`, and PSS `component` types.

-components

 ****************
 Built-in Methods